Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Eloy Jiménez At The Plate

-- Jimenez is batting .381 with two homers during his last outings and is on a six-game hitting streak.
+- Jimenez is batting .400 with one homer during his last games and is riding a seven-game hitting streak.

-- Jimenez has an RBI in 27 of 53 games this year, with multiple RBI in 10 of them.
+- In 27 games this season (50.0%), Jimenez has picked up an RBI, and in 10 of those games (18.5%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.